HomePolitics and Current AffairsCEC recommends banning of private vehicles in Sariska Tiger Reserve

 The CEC has recommended starting electrical shuttle bus service and other facilities like elevated road, tram way, tunnel, ropeway and skyway to each the temple instead of private vehicles.

 The committee recommended operation of electrical buses during annual fest in Sariska.
-Apart from that, the committee has also recommended banning preparation of prasad and items inside the temple premises.
+Apart from that, the committee has also recommended banning preparation of prasad and food items inside the temple premises.
 Food items should be brought from outside.
 It's has also suggested the temple trust for better waste management.

 Special Tiger Protection Force to be deployed in Sariska